Type of Business Entities in Singapore in 2023

-There are several types of companies our Clients can set up, the most common being the private limited company (LLC), branch office and representative office.
+There are several types of companies that our Clients can set up, the most common ones being the private limited company (LLC), branch office and representative office.

 The private limited company (Pte.
 Ltd.)

-- The most commonly set-up company in Singapore is the private limited company, which is abbreviated to “Pte.
+- Setting up a private limited company in Singapore is the most common strategy adopted by entrepreneurs, which is abbreviated as “Pte.
 Ltd.”.
 This company type is functionally equivalent to the LLC in other jurisdictions, with shareholders’ liability being limited to the amount unpaid on their shares;

 - Singaporean private limited companies may have up to 50 shareholders.
 If there are likely to be either i) more than 50 shareholders or ii) regular share transfers, then an unlisted public limited company is a better option;

-General purpose – A private limited company fulfils the needs of almost every application for doing business either within or outside of Singapore.
+General purpose – A private limited company fulfils the needs of almost every application for doing business either within or outside Singapore.
 These entities have low administrative requirements and can be turned to almost any use as long as share liquidity is not required.
-These attributes of the Singapore LLC make it ideally suited for use as a subsidiary or as an entrepreneurial vehicle.
+These attributes of a Singapore LLC makes it ideally suited for use as a subsidiary or as an entrepreneurial vehicle.